jrotl/LooPings/README.md

 - USAGE:

-	The executables of LooPings (and possibly some shared libraries) are located in the './bin ' directory.
+	The executables of LOOPINGS (and possibly some shared libraries) are located in the './bin ' directory.
-	The sources of LooPings are located in the './src' directory.
+	The sources of LOOPINGS are located in the './src' directory.
 To use the library make sure that Java finds owlapi-		distribution-3.4.5.jar,ws4j-1.0.1.jar and stanford-corenlp-full-2014-06-16/* in the class path.

 			For example: